privacyidea/privacyidea/doc/policies/conditions.rst

-If you want to define a policy that e.g. only matches users from Active Directory, that are in a VPN User group, you would first need to map the `memberOf` attribute in the LDAP resolver to a certain attribute like `"goups": "memberOf"`.
+If you want to define a policy that e.g. only matches users from Active Directory, that are in a VPN User group, you would first need to map the `memberOf` attribute in the LDAP resolver to a certain attribute like `"groups": "memberOf"`.
 Then you need to define the extended condition:

    "groups" contains "CN=VPN Users,OU=Groups,DC=example,DC=com"